 1-Step Instruction Involving Distance

-These instructions differ from the previous two steps, as it involves the learner travelling a short distance to complete the task.
+These instructions differ from the previous two steps, as they involve the learner traveling a short distance to complete the task.

 Example: